gellilazeru/password_validator/README.md

 # Password Validator

-This is a simple password validation tool that checks password strength based on given rules and requirements.
-The requirements are listed below:
+This project provides a simple password validation tool that checks the strength of a password based on several rules and requirements.
+It ensures that the password meets common security standards, making it more secure for users.

 ### Requirements
 - At least one numeric digit